<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2861582640696823&amp;ev=PageView&amp;noscript=1">

 • Lock text into its final layout

-What Formatting Is
+What Interior Layout Is

-Formatting focuses on how your finished text looks on the page or screen.
+Interior Layout focuses on how your finished text looks on the page or screen.

-Formatting includes:
+Layout includes:

 • Page size and trim setup